jacostag/tw_by_dir/README.md

 taskopen can open the file

 ## taskfzf

+I added 2, not mine, both are pretty much the same, I have to analyze which one has more capabilities, for now, I just added an extra function to sync with taskchampion server using 'Y'

-Is the one provided by https://gitlab.com/doronbehar/taskwarrior-fzf/ With the only addition of Y to sync with taskchampion There is another one, with some modifications that allows to open an URL https://github.com/petrovag/taskfzf/
+taskfzfprint Is the one provided by https://gitlab.com/doronbehar/taskwarrior-fzf/

+taskfzfURL Is another one, with some modifications that allows to open an URL https://github.com/petrovag/taskfzf/